rodzanto/gov-classifier/README.md

 ***Note this repo is still not adapted for deploying with AWS CloudFormation - Work in progress**

-0. Train an Amazon Rekognition Custom Labels classifier for the images of your documents, and an Amazon Comprehend Custom Classifier for the text of your documents.
-You have some sample data in the "Data" folder of this repo.
+0. Train an Amazon Rekognition Custom Labels classifier for the images of your documents (you can follow the instructions [here](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/gs-step-create-dataset.html)), and an Amazon Comprehend Custom Classifier for the text of your documents (you can follow the instructions [here](https://docs.aws.amazon.com/comprehend/latest/dg/how-document-classification-training.html)).
+You have some sample data for training these custom models in the "Data" folder of this repo.

 <img src="./Images/3.png" width="50%" alt="Custom Labels">